My tuna pasta salad features peas & rocket (arugula), then it gets dressed in a lemon vinaigrette all finished off with a bit of fresh chilli.

-But you should look for tuna in water for this recipe rather than oil though.
+You should look for tuna in water for this recipe rather than oil.

-You can use tuna in oil if you wish but it does give the whole dish a mouthfeel that is a bit “rich”.
+Tuna in oil can be used if you wish but it does give the whole dish a mouthfeel that is a bit “rich”.
 I find that too much of a contrast with the sharp flavours.

-You can use frozen or fresh peas in this recipe but please do not skip the step where I suggest you chill them after cooking.
+Fres or frozen peas can be used in this recipe but please do not skip the step where I suggest you chill them after cooking.

 This ensures that the peas stay both sweet and the most beautiful colour!

 Finally, the chilli, if you are not a fan feel free to omit it, but be minded not to go too hot if you do add it!

 I recommend removing the seeds, this is not to cool down the chilli but to create a better eating experience.